 Hands-on laboratory courses build skills in a number of areas that are highly valued in the marketplace today such as research, critical thinking and writing, and collaborative problem solving.
 Equipping students with skills required to maintain and advance Minnesota’s science, technology-based economies is important to Minnesota’s industry leaders such as 3M, Medtronic, Boston Scientific, Cargill, Ecolab, General Mills, Pillsbury, Land-O-Lakes, Pace Analytical, and Valspar, and to science and technology entrepreneurs, scientists engaged with patent law, and high school science teachers.

-We need your help to make this project a reality by contacting your state legislators and the governor.
-Please take a moment to contact your state legislator and Governor Walz and ask them to support the University of Minnesota’s undergraduate teaching laboratory bonding project in the 2020 legislative session.
+Contact your state legislator and Governor Walz and ask them to support the University of Minnesota’s undergraduate teaching laboratory bonding project in the 2020 legislative session.
 Information on contacting your state legislator can be found at https://www.gis.leg.mn/iMaps/districts/.
 You can contact Governor Tim Walz at https://mn.gov/governor/contact/.

 Read the Minnesota Daily article, "University Chemistry Department requests renovations to Fraser Hall."